 Shwe bo Style Early Konbaung Buddha

-This Shwebo-style Early Konbaung Buddha statue depicts the Buddha as Jambupati, the universal monarch.
+This alabaster Shwe bo style early Konbaung Buddha statue depicts the Buddha as Jambupati royal king Buddha, the universal monarch.
 Adorned in elaborate royal regalia, this form represents a pivotal moment in Burmese tradition when the Buddha transformed himself into a divinely crowned king to humble the pride of King Jambupati.
 The imagery serves as a visual testament that spiritual sovereignty reigns supreme over all earthly power.

-The figure is adorned in the Salwe (royal orders) and intricate courtly robes.
+The figure is adorned in the Salwe (royal orders), intricate courtly robes, depicted in the carved incised royal regalia.
 The flaring ear-flaps (Naga-nwe) and the tiered, conical crown are hallmarks of the early Konbaung period, reflecting the sartorial splendor of the Shwe bo court.

 SPECIFICATIONS: